Cyfrin/Updraft/src/routes/security/4-puppy-raffle/45-codehawks/+page.md

 **Signing Up on The Platform**

-To participate in a First Flight, you need to sign up for the platform.
-In our example, we're using Code Hawks.
+To participate in a First Flight, you need to sign up for the CodeHawks platform.

 Follow the simple steps below:

-1. Navigate to Code Hawks
+1. Navigate to CodeHawks
-2. Click on 'become a Hawk'
+2. Click on 'Become a Hawk'
 3. You have a variety of options to sign up with.
 We're going to use MetaMask, but feel free to choose what suits you.
 4. After signing in, create your profile.
-A wallet address is required since Codehawks pays out in USDC on the Arbitrum chain.
+A wallet address is required since CodeHawks pays out in USDC on the Arbitrum chain.
 5. Discord is the primary communication hub where you can ask sponsors questions.
 Telegram can be ignored.
 6. If you wish for people to reach out through Twitter, LinkedIn, or Github, ensure to link them.
 7. After filling up the details, hit 'sign up'.![](https://cdn.videotap.com/B7E2KwVjnd1XFN3KOGF0-96.07.png)